lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 As the number of algorithms can be daunting, implementers who wish to implement only a single composite algorithm should see {{sec-impl-profile}} for a discussion of the best algorithm for the most common use cases.

-Labels are represented here as ASCII strings, but implementers MUST convert them to byte strings using the obvious ASCII conversions prior to concatenating them with other byte values as described in {{sec-label-and-ctx}}.
+Labels are represented here as ASCII strings, but implementers MUST convert them to byte strings according to their ASCII values prior to concatenating them with other byte values as described in {{sec-label-and-ctx}}.

 <!-- Note to authors, this is not auto-generated on build;
      you have to manually re-run the python script and